 Basic Scout Skills Are you a little rusty with your basic knots and first aid?
 Need a refresher to earn a requirement for Second Class?
 Stop by the Scoutcraft Area to brush up on your basic Scouting skills.
 Scouts will receive one on one or small group instruction to develop the skills they need to progress on the path to Eagle.
 Firebuilding Contest Scouts compete to see who is the Camp's best qualified pyro-master.
 Participation counts toward All-Camp Challenge.
 Geocaching Challenge Your patrol will have to find their way through our camp with a GPS and some clues.
 May the best patrol win!
 Hessian Hike Take a walk on the wild side and visit a local historic site.
 Bring your flashlight.
+Knife Throwing Expand your frontiersman skills at our adventurous area with knife throwing.
+Can you hit the bull's eye?
 Leave No Trace Learn the principles of Leave No Trace here at Camp Sequassen.
 Available to leaders and campers by appointment.
 Lumberjack Olympics Scouts will use the 2 man saw, ax and branding equipment in a timed race in order to assemble the best-looking brand in the shortest amount of time.
 Stop by the Scoutcraft area to test out your skills.
 Orienteering Challenge Think you know how to use a map and compass?
 Try out our orienteering courses for a challenge you won't forget!
 Participation counts toward All-Camp Challenge.
 Pioneering Challenge Calling all lashing aficionados.
 Scouts will compete to build the best project in a 2 hour period of time using limited resources.
 It will be judged on creativity, strength and efficiency.
-Stoney Lonesome Expand your frontiersman skills at our adventurous area with tomahawk throwing, branding, knife throwing, mountain boarding, and using pioneer tools.
+Tomahawk Throwing Expand your frontiersman skills at our adventurous area with tomahawk throwing.
+Can you hit the bull's eye?